lovissahuigita/RxP/README.rst

 **Command**:

-+ The FxA-client connects to the FxA-server (running at the same IP host):
++ FxA-client connects to the FxA-server (running at the same IP host):
     ``> connect``

-+ The FxA-client downloads file from the server:
++ FxA-client downloads file from the server:
     ``> get F``

     - ``F``: the file to be downloaded (if ``F`` exists in the same directory with the FxA-server program)

-+ The FxA-client uploads file to the server:
++ FxA-client uploads file to the server:
     ``> post F``

     - ``F``: the file to be uploaded (if ``F`` exists in the same directory with the FxA-client program)